-Nominees must have been members of Sierra Club in any membership class continuously for one year prior to the date set for the close of nominations.
+Nominees must have been voting members of Sierra Club continuously for one year prior to the date set for the close of nominations.

 Adopted February 24, 2007

 SR 5.4.2: Background Checks

 All candidates for the Board of Directors shall be required to undergo a background check in accordance with Sierra Club policy.